 Recognizing the need for connected cash management, Tidel Smart Safes automatically accept, validate, record, and store notes in a secure environment.
 Businesses who utilize Smart Safes can leverage data and develop predictive models of cash flow usage.
 This allows retailers to make informed decisions regarding their own personal cash needs, minimizing the need for CIT and bank fees and maximizing cash flow efficiency.
 Smart Safes are uniquely designed to connect easily into IoT infrastructures, fostering a smooth integration with digital environments.
 The generation of real-time data makes the smart safe the best partner and complement to data-driven IoT strategies, allowing businesses to not only keep customers happier, but also to improve supply chain capabilities, and open new revenue streams.

-There’s no doubt about it: IoT is shaping modern retail.
 To optimize your cash management environment, and start utilizing systems that can easily integrate into your IoT infrastructure, please visit us at Tidel.com.